djjudas21/puppet-winbind/README.md

 Whether to enable Nagios check for domain membership.
 Has hard-coded parameters and may not work with your Puppet environment.
 Optional boolean, defaults to `false`.

+### `smbconf_file`

+Specify a custom disk location for the smb.conf file.
+Useful if another module is managing samba shares in the default configuration file.

 ### `winbind_max_domain_connections`

 Specify the maximum number of simultaneous connections that the winbindd daemon